Mr. and Mrs. Henry Fordyce, who were wed October 24, 1907

 The couple, who later owned Myrtle's Townhouse in Waynesburg, were married by the Rev. Fred Dowdy of First Christian Church in Waynesburg.

-On May 30, 1948, Viola May Conkle, 17, married Robert Minor Cole, 19, in her parents' home at 191 N. Porter St., site of East Ward Elementary School.
+parents' home at 191 N. Porter St., site of East Ward Elementary School.
 The couple reside in Prosperity.

 The photos were submitted by Jessie Leidecker of Bluff, the Coles' daughter.